mickem/nscp-docs/docs/howto/checks.md

 # Checking things

 This page will tell you how to check your computer using NSClient++.
-This information in only valid for 0.4.2 and beyond sicne this is based off the new check syntax.
+This information in only valid for 0.4.2 and beyond since this is based off the new check syntax.

 ## Getting started